vickychhetri/which/readme.md

 ## Code Overview

 ### Main Logic
 The program takes the executable name as an argument and iterates through all directories listed in the `PATH` environment variable.
-It appends common executable extensions (`.exe`, `.cmd`, `.bat`) to the provided name and checks if the file exists.
+It appends common executable extensions (`.exe`, `.cmd`, `.bat`) as well as user-defined extensions and checks if the file exists.

+### Verbose Mode
+The `-v` flag enables verbose output, showing each path being checked and the results of the checks.

 ### Helper Function
 `fileExists`: This utility function checks if a file exists and is not a directory: